tobiasbriones/blog/philosophy/everything-is-relative/index.md

 Absolutists are stupid, stupids create lose-lose relationships, therefore, stay away from absolutists.

+### I'm Relativist and You Should Too

+I'm relativist after learning and analysing tons of math, science, engineering, and philosophy.
+Where the last is the underlying category of this article.

+I learned to create win-win relationships, so I'm the opposite of stupid, I'm a genius.
+Stupids create lose-lose relationships whilst intellectuals create win-win relationships.

+You should be relativist too to create win-win relationships and so fulfil your purpose in life and other's purpose in life too.
+When that happens, the system is highly cohesive, it can message itself, that is, is homogeneous.

+Think about this, imperative programming is stupid as is full of workarounds like managing/tracking mutable state whilst declarative programming or FP is based on formal definitions, it just happens what it must happen because the *logic is not fragmented* like OOP systems, but instead, *everything is relative*.

 ## Perspective: Business vs User

 The business logic can be high-level for the business but then the presentation